 If you love animals, then go visit the Koala Hospital, where you can participate in the tour and see how koalas get fed.
 The tour guide will also explain what the reasons are that brought sweet fluffy marsupials into their care.
 After that you can walk around and explore the nature of that lovely town.

 Byron Bay, Australia

-My next destination was famous Byron Bay, a small town with an epic hippie atmosphere and gorgeous views of the natural credentials, sea and beautiful beaches.
+Byron Bay is the must see place on the East Coast of Austrlia.
+Byron Bay is a small town with an epic hippie atmosphere and gorgeous views of the natural credentials, sea and beautiful beaches.
 The first impression of Byron Bay may leave you wondering why everyone is so crazy about that place.
 The beaches are nice, but you can find more beautiful spots in Australia.
 Give yourself time, because Byron Bay is about vibes, you will feel them just after a couple of hours.

 Very important to mention you should book your hostel one or two weeks in advance, because Byron Bay has a great reputation and it’s always filled with people.
 The 2 most popular hostels are Nomads and Arts Factory.
 Nomads is in the heart of the town and offers a lot of entertainment every evening.
 Arts Factory is a bit different kind of hostel, it’s a typical hippie place surrounded by friendly and easy-going people.
 It’s not so clean as Nomads but you will experience unforgettable sensations.
 It offers various workshops, artworks, live and fire shows.
 You will never get bored in Arts Factory.